Immune globulin (Intramuscular route, intravenous route, subcutaneous route)

 You may store the Gammagard Liquid or Gammaked™ product in the refrigerator or at room temperature.
 Check the box or label of the vials for expiration dates.
 Store it in the original container.
 Do not freeze.
 Talk with your pharmacist if you have questions about storage of this product.

 Precautions While Using This Medicine:

-It is very important that your doctor check the progress of you or your child at regular visits for any problems that may be caused by this medicine.
+It is very important that your doctor check your progress at regular visits for any problems that may be caused by this medicine.
 Blood and urine tests may be needed to check for unwanted effects.

 This medicine may cause fever, chills, flushing, headaches, nausea, and vomiting, especially if you are receiving it for the first time or if you have not received it for more than 8 weeks.
 Check with your doctor or nurse right away if you have any of these symptoms.

 This medicine may cause bleeding (hemolysis) or hemolytic anemia.
-Tell your doctor right away if you or your child have stomach or back pain, dark urine, decreased urination, difficulty with breathing, an increased heart rate, tiredness, or yellow eyes or skin after you receive the medicine.
+Tell your doctor right away if you have stomach or back pain, dark urine, decreased urination, difficulty with breathing, an increased heart rate, tiredness, or yellow eyes or skin after you receive the medicine.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.